 Ask for a fee breakdown.
 Every agency contract should be able to itemize where each dollar goes — agency fee, DSP fee, data fees, verification fees, SSP fees.
 If your agency can't or won't break this out, that's information about the relationship.

-Compare working media percentages.
-The number to look at is "working media as a percentage of total spend."
+Compare publisher-share percentages.
+The number to look at is "publisher media as a percentage of total spend."
 Your agency should know this number for your campaigns.
 If it's below 60%, you're funding the layer cake more than the actual advertising.

 Run a side-by-side test.
-Pick a small budget — $1,000 to $5,000 — and run the same campaign through your current agency and through a flat-fee platform.
-Compare working media, impressions, clicks, and unit economics.
+Pick a small budget — $1,000 to $5,000 — and run the same campaign through your current agency and through a platform that reports publisher share clearly.
+Compare publisher media, impressions, clicks, and unit economics.
 Let the numbers decide.